 Terrariums are incredibly easy to make and maintain.
-However, there are some pitfalls that you want to avoid.
+However, there are some pitfalls that you'll want to avoid.

 Too Much Light

-It is easy to roast plants living in terrariums.
-The glass can act as a magnifier and burn your plants.
-Temperatures can get really hot inside your jar and before you know it, your terrarium can get as steamy as a sauna.
-Most plants just can't take this kind of heat, so it is best to keep terrariums out of direct sun.
+It's easy to roast plants living in terrariums.
+The glass can act as a magnifier and burn the leaves and stems.
+Temperatures can get hot inside your jar, and before you know it, your terrarium can get as steamy as a sauna.
+Most plants can't take this kind of heat, so it's best to keep terrariums out of the direct sun.

 Too Little Light

 Too Close to Radiators

 The heat of a radiator can kill your plants quickly.
-Think of how fast a car with the windows closed sitting in the sun can get hot.
-If you put your terrarium on or near a radiator that is what conditions will be like inside your jar and most plants won't like that.
+Think of how fast a car sitting in the sun can get hot.
+If you put your terrarium on or near a radiator, most plants will not tolerate the additional heat.

 Leaving Dying Plants

 If a plant is looking bad in your terrarium, get rid of it fast or remove dead or dying leaves.
 If the plant is diseased, take it out immediately as it can infect other plants.
-If a plant is just plain ugly, it can ruin the look of your whole terrarium so take that out too.
-Simply dig the plant out with a small shovel, terrarium tool, or long spoon, being careful not to disturb the roots of other plants (as much as you can).
-Replace the plant with one of a similar size and light requirement, making sure to surround the roots with soil, leaving no air pockets.
+Dig the plant out with a small shovel, terrarium tool, or long spoon, being careful not to disturb the roots of other plants.
+Replace the plant with one of a similar size and light requirements, making sure to surround the roots with soil, leaving no air pockets.

-Every once in a while you will want to clean the glass of your terrarium both inside and out.
+Every once in a while, you'll want to clean the glass of your terrarium both inside and out.
 The glass needs to be cleaned because if it's too dirty or foggy, it will be harder for light to reach your plants.
 You can use a damp piece of newsprint or a lint-free cloth.
 Do not use any harsh cleaning products on the inside of the terrarium because it may present a danger to your plants.